 All SMMUSD athletics staff employees and student athletes must follow COVID-19 safe practices pertaining to all SMMUSD employees and students.
 In addition, the following document provides COVID-19 safety practices applicable to all SMMUSD athletics.
-Additionally, be sure to review any specific safety practices tailored for specific athletic activities (baseball, golf, track, etc.) Protocols will follow the La County Reopening Protocol for Youth Sports Leagues, which are subject to change.
+Additionally, be sure to review any specific safety practices tailored for specific athletic activities (baseball, golf, track, etc.) Protocols will follow the Leagues, which are subject to change.
 Questions regarding COVID-19 safety should be directed to your supervisor or coach.